quattor/quattor.github.com/_aquilon/00-install.md

 matching a version greater than the one that was previously installed.
 If such directories exist, you need to execute the SQL scripts (and sometimes Python scripts) they contain in sequence.
 Look at the `README` for more details.

+{% comment %}
+FIXME: remove this note once the problem has been fixed
+{% endcomment %}
 *Note: up to version 1.12.58, the SQL script is only for Oracle and may require some tweaking for SQLite and Postgres.
 In particular, SQLite has a very limited support for `ALTER TABLE` and doesn't support in particular `ATLER TABLE table MODIFY` statement used to define a constraint.
-This produces an error that can be ignored.'
+This produces an error that can be ignored.*

 ## Aquilon DB Configuration